MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

    other_config : subnet: optional string
-          Set  this  to  an  IPv4  subnet,  e.g. 192.168.0.0/24, to enable ovn-northd to automatically assign IP addresses within that sub‐ net.
+          Set  this  to  an  IPv4  subnet,  e.g. 192.168.0.0/24, to enable ovn-northd to automatically assign IP addresses within that subnet.

    other_config : exclude_ips: optional string
           To  exclude some addresses from automatic IP address management,